Customer compensation and act of grace payments 109-07040000

 3 |

 Lodging a compensation claim + Read more ...
-Advise the customer they can lodge a compensation claim by completing a Compensation Application (SS509) form and returning it to the agency by post to: Services Australia Inform the customer they can obtain an SS509 by:
+Advise the customer they can lodge a compensation claim by completing a Compensation Application (SS509) form.
+Tell the customer they can get an SS509 by:

 4 |